Comfortmaker No Power / Control Circuit Failure

 • Check breakers: Verify both air handler and condenser breakers are ON.
 Reset once if tripped.

 • Inspect low-voltage fuse: On Comfortmaker boards, look for a 3–5A automotive-style fuse.
-Replace if blown, but investigate shorts in thermostat wiring.
+Replace if blown, but investigate shorts in the thermostat wiring.

-• Bypass thermostat (advanced): With power off, temporarily jumper R to Y and G at the air handler to see if system starts when power is restored.
-If it does, thermostat or cable is suspect.
+• Bypass thermostat (advanced): With power off, temporarily jumper R to Y and G at the air handler to see if the system starts when power is restored.
+If it does, the thermostat or cable is suspect.

 Call a technician: If fuses keep blowing or no 24V is present, professional diagnosis is needed.